v3 is the the free utility that is used to manage many aspects of our

 runtime configuration options that are available.

-When used to configure EBCs and EBC100s, the 'Show Base Contents' function will display a list of the I/O modules that are in the base with the EBC or EBC100, and if applicable, will display their Modbus TCP/IP addresses.
+When used to configure Remote Base Controllers, the 'Show Base Contents' function will display a list of the I/O modules that are in the base, and if applicable, will display their Modbus TCP/IP addresses.

 NetEdit version 3.16 or later is required to setup any analog input or output modules in an BX-MBIO or BX-EBC100 system.
 This analog module setup must be done via the Ethernet port even if using Modbus/RTU (serial) as the controlling protocol for the connected I/O.

 Minimum System Requirements